CCarissimo/objectify/README.md

 - For a NOSTR Development Kit, NDK: https://github.com/nostr-dev-kit/ndk
 - For a React NDK: https://github.com/nostr-dev-kit/ndk-react

-This project is a fork of the React Native Boilerplate repository: thecodingmachine.github.io/react-native-boilerplate/ this boilerplate determines the file structure.
+This project is a fork of the React Native Boilerplate repository, https://thecodingmachine.github.io/react-native-boilerplate/, for the file structure.

-It integrates gluestack-ui component library: gluestack.io/ this libary provides basic, useful and pretty components
+This project uses gluestack-ui component library, https://gluestack.io/, for provides basic, useful and pretty components